snoplus/data-flow-documentation/issues_solutions/instruction.md

 where [TRANSFER_ID] is the ID you previously copied.
 It should say "CANCELLED" indicating success
 5. Repeat these steps for each unique ID in the document(s)

+---

+## **Nothing in CouchDB is loading in any of the views**

+**Solution:**
+This usually happens if you leave couch open in a tab for too long.
+Close the tab and open a new one, and couch should start working again.